snowdayclub/mosquitto-docker/README.md

 # Password File

+You can use username / password authentication in place of X509 certificate method.
+To do this, set `use_identity_as_username` as `false` and specify `password_file` in `mosquitto.conf`

-* Create a password file with an inital user
+* Create a password file with an initial user
 ```
 mosquitto_passwd -c <passwd file> <username>
 ```